Monster Hunter: World - Review

 20210418154214_1.jpg

 Once I made it to the tougher sections and the hunting was worth it, I was able to enjoy the complexities of the game a bit more, of which there are plenty.
 There are so many systems in this game, it’ll make your head spin.
 I’ve probably watched the whole playlist of tutorial videos from three different YouTube channels and I still don’t feel like I get it.
-You have to account for: your weapons stats and its traits; your armor defense and the dozens of different types of skills it unlocks; your accessories and how those contribute to your character; your affinities; your bonuses you get from eating meals; your extra skills you get from eating meals that are completely different from the skills of your armor; what every different consumable item does; what the consumables can be combined to make; what all the vendors do in the hub world; how to use a clutch claw, the reasons why you would do an investigation over other types of quests; how to operate the menus so you have the right loadouts for your armor and items; and so on.
+You have to account for: your weapons stats and their traits; your armor defense and the dozens of different types of skills it unlocks; your accessories and how those contribute to your character; your affinities; the bonuses you get from eating meals; your extra skills you get from eating meals that are completely different from the skills of your armor; what every different consumable item does; what the consumables can be combined to make; what all the vendors do in the hub world; how to use a clutch claw, the reasons why you would do an investigation over other types of quests; how to operate the menus so you have the right loadouts for your armor and items; and so on.
 In addition to all that, you have to learn how to use your weapons properly.

 The weapons of Monster Hunter are really the stars of the show.
-Part of the reason you want to grind in this game is to unlock the sick new skins for the different weapons and to create the various loadouts that are specifically designed for the challenging monster hunts.
-If you’re into micromanaging your inventory and crafting different items, there’s plenty to do of that here.
+Part of the reason you want to grind in this game is to unlock the sick new skins for the different weapons and to create the various load-outs that are specifically designed for the challenging monster hunts.
+If you’re into micromanaging your inventory and crafting different items, there’s plenty to do that here.
 You’re expected to have equipment, item, and weapon loadouts for all possible situations and the game gives you the ability to save dozens of sets to save you time when you want to go out and hunt a specific monster.
 I find all the micromanaging of load-outs a bit tedious myself, so I often go the lazy route and just use a standard set—I’m sure MH pros would be shouting at me to be more optimal if they saw how little I cared.
 I am just more focused on learning the weapon and using it correctly.
-I got rather far with the long sword in particular, but I’ve jumped around to the great sword, the insect glaive, and charge blade as well to add more complexity and difficulty to the combat and have had a blast doing so.
+I got rather far with the long sword in particular, but I’ve jumped around to the great sword, the insect glaive, and the charge blade as well to add more complexity and difficulty to the combat and have had a blast doing so.

 20210417202546_1.jpg

 Similar to how the Soulsborne games of From Software are able to drastically change your experience and playstyle with the weapons, so too does Monster Hunter: World.
 I’d still say there’s a bit more variety to the weapons in the Soulsborne games, but the same concept of giving the player a different type of tool to handle a monster or boss applies.
 In fact, Monster Hunter: World, since it’s so bad at telling you how to use certain things, is probably a little more difficult to learn.
-Getting down the basic attacks is simple enough, but learning how to use them or how to unlock specific combo routes for the more advanced weapons is where the challenge comes it.
+Getting down the basic attacks is simple enough, but learning how to use them or how to unlock specific combo routes for the more advanced weapons is where the challenge comes in.
 At the time of this review, I’ve been learning how to time my tackles with my greatsword to negate attacks.
 After that, I might move on to the heavy bow gun to see how much easier the game gets if I just sit back and shoot.
 While the types of weapons available in Monster Hunter have not changed much over the course of the franchise, I can see how much variety they bring to the experience.

 As for the monsters themselves, they bring some variety themselves, once you get to the tougher ones.
 After spending dozens of hours with this game, it doesn’t take long to see a few particular moves that are repeated across multiple monster types.
 Perhaps the most common attack other than the simple tackle where the monster just runs toward you, is the tail-swipe.
 The reason I bring it up is that, while the tackle animation on monsters differs slightly, the tail-swipe animation that you see Rathians do is the same as countless other monsters, down to the timing in which the monster looks around before spinning their body.
 While certain monsters like Rathians and Rathaloses have different move sets, they still seem like re-skins in a lot of ways.
-If you’re going with the eco-system story, you could argue that they’re part of the same genus, so it makes sense.
+If you’re going with the ecosystem story, you could argue that they’re part of the same genus, so it makes sense.
 However, if a majority of this game is going out and hunting the same monster types over and over again, seeing the same attacks from one genus to another is a little dull.
 It’s made even more dull when you have to hunt the high-rank levels of the same monsters over again.
 Nonetheless, there’s still enough variety in the monster types like the elder dragons to keep things fresh, if you’re willing to get that far.

 20210420210401_1.jpg